secsome/awdshells/README.md

 # awdshells
 ... is a reverse shell manager for awd.
+This project is a C++ rewritten for [ShellSession](https://github.com/KPGhat/ShellSession)

 ## Requirements
 - C++23 compatitable compiler